Chapter Two

 Anika would think it’s hilarious.

-Glancing over her shoulder, Fable closed the door, put her two duffel bags beside it, and pulled out her honeybee hand puppet.
+Glancing over her shoulder, Fable closed the door, put her two duffel bags beside it, and pulled out the honeybee hand puppet from her backpack.
 The small puppet was matted with crumpled wings, but Miss Bumble had been there for Fable through thick and thin.
 Today, Miss Bumble was hiding the phone.
-Fable pulled the smartphone out and put Miss Bumble back into her backpack.
+Fable pulled it out and put Miss Bumble back into her backpack.
 Heart pounding, Fable turned on her phone, listening carefully for sounds of her parents.
 Why did turning on a phone take so long?
 As soon as the log-in screen popped up, she took a video of the childish decor and then sent it to her friend.

 [Well, this is my new life 🤣 Rainbows and unicorns]